RobertFacundo/authB/README.md

 PUT /auth/reset-password
 Description: Resets the user's password using a reset token and a new password.

+GET /auth/github
+Description: Redirects the user to GitHub's OAuth authorization page for login.

+GET /auth/github/callback
+Description: GitHub OAuth callback endpoint that exchanges the authorization code for an authentication token.

+- Email Notifications:

+When a new user registers, an email is sent to verify their email address.
+The verification email includes a token that the user must use to confirm their email.

+If a user forgets their password, a password reset email is sent with a link containing a token that can be used to reset their password.

+- Third-party Authentication (GitHub):

+The system supports authentication via GitHub, using OAuth for secure login.
+The user is redirected to GitHub’s OAuth page to grant permission, and once authenticated, the user is redirected back to the application with an authentication token.

 ----
 Created by Robert Facundo
 --